Run Stride Analysis

 Common Running Terms & Definitions

 Heel Strike-Describes a common running form where the heel makes the initial contact with the surface.
-Normally this is the outside edge of the heel, thus why so many runners have a wear pattern on the outside edge of their heels.
+Normally this is the outside edge of the heel, this is why so many runners have a wear pattern on the outside edge of their heels.
 Associated with increased risk of anterior knee pain.

 Loading Response-Describes the period of time from Initial Contact to when the foot is flat on the ground (for heel striker).
 For a forefoot striker this describes to the point of maximum heel drop as your stance leg accepts full weightbearing

-Stance Phase-Describes the period of time where the foot is in contact with the ground, there is a period of time where both feet are in stance phase, but during the other portion the other leg will be in Swing Phase
+Stance Phase-Period of time when the foot is in contact with the ground.
+There is a period of time where both feet are in stance phase, but during the other portion the other leg will be in Swing Phase